mharen/mharen.github.io/blog/2009/2009-07-microsofts-response-to-googles-chrome.md

 ---

 Every so often my coworkers and I have a pretty lengthy email exchange about some news item in the tech field.
-Today it was about Google’s <a href="http://googleblog.blogspot.com/2009/07/introducing-google-chrome-os.html">Chrome Operating System</a> announced last week.
+Today it was about Google’s [Chrome Operating System](http://googleblog.blogspot.com/2009/07/introducing-google-chrome-os.html) announced last week.
 We each made some predictions about how and when it will penetrate the market.
 Here’s what we came up with:

 ![image%5B15%5D.png](image%5B15%5D.png)Chrome will take the obvious plunge into the netbook market—that’s what it’s targeted for so this is not a brilliant insight by itself.
 What’s more interesting is what this can do for the credibility of netbooks.
 As my buddy Bryan pointed out, a fully capable netbook for the cost of an iPod (say a half or a quarter of what a laptop costs) running Chrome is very, very appealing.
 Such a machine would easily meet the needs of our non-tech spouses (and parents, and me when I’m not at work).
 I realize we have netbooks now, but I’m excited for Google to get into the market and give it some style.